near/docs/docs/tokens/token-custody.md

 ***Setup Moonlet Wallet:***

 Either Create a new wallet, Recover an old one or Connect to your Ledger device.
-Add NEAR tokens to your main account and start staking to your favourite node.
+Add NEAR tokens to your main account and start staking to your favorite node.

 ***Support Pages:***